-Description from here
+Description from here:

 They didn’t understand that once love -- the deliria -- blooms in your blood, there is no escaping its hold.
 Things are different now.
 Scientists are able to eradicate love, and the government demands that all citizens receive the cure upon turning eighteen.
 Lena Holoway has always looked forward to the day when she’ll be cured.
 A life without love is a life without pain: safe, measured, predictable, and happy.